 When you start using your hot tub, the color of your water may turn dark red or even brown.
 This is a process called tannin leaching.
 Tannins are the natural oils / preservatives in the wood.

 When you first use the tub, tannins will leach from the wood into the water, changing the water's color.
-The leaching process may last up to 3 months, depending on the wood's tannin content.
+The leaching process may last anywhere from 3 to 12 months, depending on the wood's tannin content.
 The tannins are not harmful, but they can discolor bathing suits.
 If your water has tannins in it, change it frequently.
 Eventually, all the tannins will be leached out of the wood.